solsoft/drupal-boilerplate/README.md

 ## Contributing

-Clone the repository using the 8.x branch.
+Clone the git repository pointing to one of the development branches.
-Merge requests should be submitted against this branch.
+Merge requests should be submitted against these branches.

 ```
+branch="8.x-dev";
-git clone -b 8.x git@github.com:solsoft/drupal-composer-skeleton.git;
+git clone -b $branch git@github.com:solsoft/drupal-composer-skeleton.git;
 cd drupal-composer-skeleton;
 composer install;
 composer update;